Responding to COVID-19 – AWA remains fully operational

 In Sweden, a work from home policy is in effect until further notice.

 EPO and EUIPO

-The European Patent Office (EPO) has published an advanced Notice announcing that deadlines are extended until 17 April 2020.
+The European Patent Office (EPO) has published an advanced Notice further extending deadlines until June 2 2020.
 It is expected the Notice will be published in the Official Journal shortly.

 For updates on national IP offices, we encourage you to look at World Trademark Review's in-depth coverage which is tracking measures across the world.

 Please do not hesitate to reach out to your usual contact at AWA if you have any questions.